Skip to navigation Skip to content

 • Basic daily fees are paid at different rates depending on the home care package level

 • Income tested fees are paid where the service provider has asked a care recipient to pay an income tested fee.
-Note: under pre 1 July 2014 schemes the Department of Health and Aged Care is responsible for home care means assessments
+Note: under pre 1 July 2014 schemes the Department of Health, Disability and Ageing is responsible for home care means assessments

 Entered care on or after 1 July 2014: